MykolaKanunnikov/SalesforceCTUApp/README.md

 - CTU stands for cargo transport unit.
 It includes freight containers.
 - The information in this Checklist relates only to freight containers.

-## About App Author
+## Author

-My name is Mykola Kanunnikov (or Nick Eve in the English manner).
+My name is Mykola Kanunnikov (or Nick Eve in English manner).
 I'm a beginning developer from Odesa, Ukraine.

 I chose this project for two reasons:
-1. I need portfolio to land a job;
+1. I need a portfolio to land a job;
 2. I realize how much money could be saved by proper container packing.

 You can follow me on [LinkedIn](https://www.linkedin.com/in/mykola-kanunnikov-96b348246/).
 Here I also make posts about this project.